 - sliced green onions, for garnish

-- Place chicken breasts on bottom of slow cooker.
+- Lightly spray the bottom and sides of slow cooker with nonstick spray, if desired.
+Place chicken breasts on bottom of slow cooker.

 - Combine soy sauce, vinegar, honey, brown sugar, and garlic in a small bowl or measuring cup.
 Pour over chicken breasts.

 - Cook on High setting for 3-4 hours or 6-8 hours on Low setting, until chicken breasts are tender.

 - Remove chicken from slow cooker and shred with forks.
 Set aside.

 - Pour sauce into small saucepan.
 Combine cornstarch with water, and add to sauce.
 Over medium heat, bring sauce to a low boil, stirring often, and cook another minute, until sauce is thickened.
 Pour thickened sauce over shredded chicken.

 - Serve over rice or quinoa, topped with sesame seeds and sliced green onions.
 Enjoy!

 - Nutrition information does not include rice, quinoa, or garnishes.

 - Use low sodium soy sauce to cut the sodium content.